fraktalcyber/lfi-rig/rigv2/README.md

 ```

 ## Framing Mode- This can be used for LFI
-Framing is using the blue laser on the device with just lower power to show the outline of the shape you want.
-Now, as we are sending raw G-Code to the device it is possible to accidentally set the laser power high enough to actually start cutting/engraving whatever you have underneath. **So make sure the power is set to max 0.064 (so 6.4%).** This is the default and safe setting used by xTools own XCS studio software.
+Framing is by default using the blue laser on the device with just lower power to show the outline of the shape you want.
+Now, as we are sending raw G-Code to the device it is possible to accidentally set the laser power high enough to actually start cutting/engraving whatever you have underneath. **So make sure the power is set to max 0.064 (so 6.4%).
+If you just want to do framing.** This is the default and safe setting used by xTools own XCS studio software.

-**As we have complete control over the G-Code, this functionality can be used to run the device in a looping laser fault injection mode.**
+**As we have complete control over the G-Code, this functionality can be used to run the device in a looping laser fault injection mode.** To achieve this change the laser to IR (using G-Code G22) and set the power and feedrate to your liking.
+The process will continue indefinitely until you run the stop command.

 ```
 URL: POST ip:8080/processing/upload?gcodeType=frame&fileType=txt&autoStart=1&loopPrint=1
 Payload: Text format G-Code file with some additions
 ```

 Notes on the URL parameters.
-If you want the framing to start only when you press the rotary button on the side of the device, leave the AutoStart-parameter out. loopPrint-parameter is controlling whether the device will keep on looping the same G-Code file or just run it once.
+If you want the framing to start only when you press the rotary button on the side of the device **(this is a good idea if you use the IR laser)**, leave the autoStart-parameter off. loopPrint-parameter is controlling whether the device will keep on looping the same G-Code file or just run it once.

 **Important notes for the G-Code**:
 xTool seems to use slightly varied [Marlin G-Code](https://marlinfw.org/meta/gcode/) for controlling the device.
 The G-Code files in framing mode that are sent to the device should be structured as follows.
-More details regarding the xTool G-Code structure can be found under the [g-code.md](/rigv2/g-code.md)
+More details regarding the xTool G-Code structure can be found under the [g-code.md](/rigv2/g-code.md) and example G-Code files can be found under the examples folder.

 ```
 G0 F180000    - Set feedrate laser off to 3000mm/s (max)